google/copybara/docs/reference.md

 set_rev_id | `bool`<br><p>Copybara adds labels like 'GitOrigin-RevId' in the destination in order to track what was the latest change imported.
 For `CHANGE_REQUEST` workflows it is not used and is purely informational.
 This field allows to disable it for that mode.
 Destinations might ignore the flag.</p>
 smart_prune | `bool`<br><p>By default CHANGE_REQUEST workflows cannot restore scrubbed files.
 This flag does a best-effort approach in restoring the non-affected snippets.
 For now we only revert the non-affected files.
 This only works for CHANGE_REQUEST mode.</p>
 merge_import | `bool`<br><p>A migration mode that shells out to a diffing tool (default is diff3) to merge all files.
 The inputs to the diffing tool are (1) origin file (2) baseline file (3) destination file.
 This can be used to perpetuate destination-only changes in non source of truth repositories.</p>
-auto_generate_patch_prefix | `string` or `NoneType`<br><p>Enables an operation, to be combined with merge_import mode, that automatically generates patch files showing destination only changes.
-These patch files are intended for human consumption and are not used in the workflow. merge_import mode allows users to perpetuate destiantion-only changes (i.e. changes to non-Source-of-truth repositories).
-This operation will create patch files that show the destination-only changes.
-This prefix is attached to the contents of every patch file.
-Providing a patch file prefix, provided merge_import is enabled, will automatically generate patch files.</p>
 autopatch_config | [`core.autopatch_config`](#coreautopatch_config) or `NoneType`<br><p>Configuration that describes the setting for automatic patch file generation</p>
 migrate_noop_changes | `bool`<br><p>By default, Copybara tries to only migrate changes that affect origin_files or config files.
 This flag allows to include all the changes.
 Note that it might generate more empty changes errors.
 In `ITERATIVE` mode it might fail if some transformation is validating the message (Like has to contain 'PUBLIC' and the change doesn't contain it because it is internal).</p>
 experimental_custom_rev_id | `string` or `NoneType`<br><p>Use this label name instead of the one provided by the origin.
 This is subject to change and there is no guarantee.</p>